-The Patea Beach site was visited a total of six times during the 2012-2013 period.
-Inspections focused on fly and dust nuisances, and noxious or offensive emissions, any sign of leaching or surface flows, and pest plants.
+The Patea Beach site was visited a total of six times during the monitoring period.
+Inspections focused on fly and dust nuisances, and noxious or offensive emissions, and any sign of leaching or surface flows.
 The neighbourhood was surveyed for environmental effects such as litter.
 Inspections noted the type of materials and manner in which they were discharged to the site.